Nagatan to Ao to: Ichika no Ryōrichō: Drama

 A live-action television drama adaptation was announced on October 5, 2022.
 The series was directed by Sōshi Matsumoto, with scripts written by Izumi Kawasaki and music composed by Gen Tanabe and Rachel Abstract.
 It starred Mugi Kadowaki and Ryuto Sakuma in lead roles.
-It aired from March 24 to May 26, 2023 on Wowow and aired for 10 episodes.
+It aired from March 24 to May 26, 2023, on Wowow and aired for 10 episodes.

+A second season was announced on September 4, 2025, with Kadowaki and Sakuma reprising their roles from the first season.
+The season premiered on February 20, 2026.

 Reception

-The series has been nominated for the 48th Kodansha Manga Award in the General category.
+The series was nominated for the 48th Kodansha Manga Award in the General category.
+In 2026, it was also nominated in the Daruma for Best Romance Manga category at the Japan Expo Awards.